notes on notes

 (It’s safe to skip this part if you’re just looking for tools / tips / ideas.)

-Much of my working life has been struggling to understand complicated things built by other people.
-A lot of the rest has been struggling to understand complicated things built by me.
+Much of my working life has been struggling to understand things built by other people.
+A lot of the rest has been struggling to understand things built by me.
 The former has ramped up over the last few years, as I’ve gotten into other people’s codebases and projects well outside my expertise.
-The last 6 months or so with Adafruit was a lot like starting over from scratch as a programmer.
-By contrast, my new job at the Wikimedia Foundation draws on my core skills, but it’s also set in a hilariously complicated and historically ramified ecosystem conditioned by politics I’ve only just begun to piece together and will never fully know.
+The last 6 months or so I spent with Adafruit was a lot like starting over from scratch as a programmer.
+By contrast, working at the Wikimedia Foundation draws on my core skills, but it’s also set in a hilariously complicated and historically ramified ecosystem conditioned by politics I’ve only just begun to piece together and will never fully know.

-So, as a consequence, I’m spending as much time on my notes as on anything else, because it’s a lever for the process of gradually understanding all of this.
+As a consequence, I’m spending as much time on my notes as on anything else, because it’s a lever for gradually understanding all of this.
 It’s become part of the way I think about problems and a space for doing nearly all my other work.

-In theory, I’ve been writing things down for a while: Letters to family in elementary school, mandatory science class logbooks in highschool, the usual embarrassing crap in the way of stories and poems.
+In theory, I’ve been writing things down for a while: Letters to family most of my life, mandatory science class logbooks in highschool, the usual embarrassing crap in the way of stories and poems.
 I’ve been writing this blog since I was 16, and paper journals since some time in college.
-At one time or another I’ve done archival research, spent time as a technical writer, and worked on a bunch of writing-centric software.
+At one time or another I’ve done archival research, technical writing, and writing-centric software.

-Despite that history, I feel like I’ve only recently gotten a handle on the practice of taking and referencing notes.
+Despite that history, I’ve only recently gotten a handle on the practice of taking and referencing notes.
 I’m still working out habits and tools, but at least some of what I’m doing now seems to work.

 I’ve had a